Print House Plants Reading Comprehension with Third Grade Work

 By Cathy Pearl

-1 Not everyone in the world lives in the country.
-In the city there are not a lot of places to grow plants or have a garden.
+Many people live in cities where there is no place to have a garden.
 If you are one of those people, there are other ways to grow things.
 One way is to grow flowers and plants in pots.
 This is sometimes called container gardening.

-2 There are many good things about growing plants in smaller pots.
-The pots are easy to move around.
+There are many good things about growing plants in pots.
+Pots are easy to move around.
 When the plants have flowers, you can move them into an area where people can see them.
 If a plant doesn't look healthy, you can move it to another room until it starts to look better.

 For the complete story with questions: click here for printable